DAF201/bloom-in/README.md

 11/04/22

-I was trying to use this as a port to reach company's other pcs but it don't looks like it can lol, cause it cannot enter password.
+I was trying to use this as a port to reach company's other pcs at begining but it don't looks like it can lol, cause it cannot enter password.

 ---